 What’s Different about Driver’s Ed at Your Speed?

 - Two level course to ensure safe content mastery.
-Level One (online class & simulator) followed by parent conference before passing to Level Two (in-car instruction)
+Level One (in-class) followed by parent conference before passing to Level Two (in-car instruction)

-- Student/teacher ratio: A special education instructor in each class.
-Class size limited to 8 students.
+- Student/teacher ratio: Instructor and aide in each class.
+Class size limited to 6 students.

 - Visually appealing content (presentation and interpretation): State-mandated content is presented in a clear, concise manner to accommodate retention, attention spans, and learning differences.